-Launched in October 2014, the National Center for Systemic Improvement (NCSI) is a multiyear cooperative agreement funded by the U.S. Department of Education, Office of Special Education Programs (OSEP).
-NCSI plays a major role in helping states achieve a national vision of Results-Driven Accountability (RDA) for special education and early intervention programs.
+The National Center for Systemic Improvement (NCSI) is a multiyear cooperative agreement funded by the U.S. Department of Education, Office of Special Education Programs (OSEP) (2019-2024).
+NCSI plays a major role in helping states achieve a national vision of Results-Driven Accountability (RDA) for special education programs.

 The Need for a National Center for Systemic Improvement

-RDA represents a significant shift in state accountability from a focus on compliance and ensuring access to education and early intervention services to a focus on measurable and meaningful outcomes in learning and development for children and youth with disabilities.
+RDA represents a significant shift in state accountability from a focus on compliance and ensuring access to education services to a focus on measurable and meaningful outcomes in learning and development for students with disabilities.